0xdeafcafe/sw-client/README.md

 1. View all root types, and the resources inside them
 2. Click though and see a detailed breakdown of the information on each resource type
 3. Easily access other linked resources
-4. Favorite a resource type - this must persist after page refresh however it doesn't need to be stored on a server, it can be stored _locally_
+4. Favorite a resource type - this must persist after page refresh however it doesn't need to be stored on a server

-## Core requirements
+## Requirements

-- Show a good understanding of core ES6 syntax
+- The codebase must be migrated to TypeScript
-- Be responsive
+- The interface has to be responsive
-- Have loading states - this is a good place to showcase your animation skills 😉
-- Must work flawlessly in all of the major browsers (Chrome, Safari, IE11, and Edge)
+- There must be full end-to-end unit tests using Jest
+- Loading states while the data is being fetched
+- As important as the feature set is, keeping coding standards and code consistency is key

 ## Design

-- This isn't an exercise in design, but a good understanding of basic UX principles will be a very strong bonus.
+- This isn't an exercise in design, but a good understanding of basic UX principles will be a very strong bonus
 - This is Star Wars isn't it?
 Have some fun! 🚀 👽

 ## Brownie points

 - Use redux sagas 📖
-- SASS (.scss syntax) 💃
 - Inline resource filtering 🕵🏻‍♀️
-- Unit tests 👩‍🔬
+- Animations on the loading states (lottie?) ⚛️

 Have fun, we look forward to seeing what you've come up with.